RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 Except...

-Except for the last date they'd been on...when Bug had been jumped by her mom.
-The police lady.
+Except for the last date they'd been on...when Bug had been jumped by her mom, the police lady.

 "Why don't we call the police?"
 Trouble asked

+Brun stared at her like she had grown a second head.

+"Honestly I don't think the police would care, nor do I think they could do a good enough job to find Dee!"
+Brun shouted, getting louder and louder as she went.

+"What about her mom?"

+Brun did a literal double take.
+Trouble had never seen someone actually do that outside of a cartoon.

+"Her WHAT?"
+Brun sat down where she stood, apparently unable to comprehend that Debug had family.